A Peculiar Vantage

 Since the 1990s, Arthur Jafa has made a name for himself in the film industry, for example with his cinematography in Julie Dash's "Daughters of the Dust" (1991) and Spike Lee's "Crooklyn" (1994).
 In 2013, together with Elissa Blount Moorhead and Malik Sayeed, he established the TNEG production company to promote black avant-garde film.
 In 2007, he directed the video to Jay-Z's song "4:44".
 Today, Jafa is considered one of the most important African-American artists and filmmakers of his generation.
 For FILMFEST MÜNCHEN, Jafa has curated a film program titled "A Peculiar Vantage: A Selection of Black Cinema".
 This series is a survey of important films of Black Cinema, including works by Jafa himself, Larry Clark ("Passing Through 1977"), Julie Dash ("Diary of an African Nun"), and others.

-As part of this collaboration between FILMFEST MÜNCHEN and Museum Brandhorst, a panel discussion with Arthur Jafa and guests will be held at Museum Brandhorst on July 1, 2019 at 7 p.m.
+As part of this collaboration between FILMFEST MÜNCHEN and Museum Brandhorst, a panel discussion with Arthur Jafa, Larry Clark, Dennis Dortch and Chris Alexander, moderated by Megan Fraser, will be held at Museum Brandhorst on July 1, 2019 at 7 p.m

 You'll find further information about the anniversary exhibition "Forever Young–10 Years of Museum Brandhorst" at www.museum-brandhorst.de.